Sleep deprivation in higher education: Establishing circadian rhythm

-Circadian rhythm is our bodies’ system that internally monitors and regulates sleep and waking hours in a 24 hour period.
+Circadian rhythm is our bodies' system that internally monitors and regulates sleep and waking hours in a 24-hour period.
 Sleeping a consistent number of hours will reduce feelings of drowsiness throughout the day, especially due to the large amount of sleep necessary for students.
-Going to sleep at a consistent time can also be just as important as sleeping the same number of hours each night.
-Students with consistent sleeping schedules had better grades on average than students with irregular sleep schedules according to a study conducted by Brigham and Women’s Hospital.
-Schedule changes may impact circadian rhythm, and will take time for your body to adjust to.
+Going to sleep at a consistent time and having a consistent routine can also be just as important as sleeping the same number of hours each night.
+Avoiding excess daytime napping, especially in the afternoon, is also a big part of a schedule that can help maintain regular circadian rhythm.
+Students with consistent sleeping schedules had better grades on average than students with irregular sleep schedules according to a study conducted by Brigham and Women's Hospital.
+Since circadian rhythm is a full 24-hour rhythm, it can also be beneficial to keep a regular meal and exercise schedule throughout the day.
+These schedule changes may impact circadian rhythm, and will take time for your body to adjust to.

-Most modern technology with screens emit blue light, which has the ability to impact and shift circadian rhythms by tricking the body’s response to normal changes in light.
+Most modern technology with screens emit blue light, which has the ability to impact and shift circadian rhythms by tricking the body's response to normal changes in light.
 As stated previously, exposure to blue light has the ability to suppress melatonin, a hormone that helps prepare our body for sleep.
 Exposure in the early evening causes a delay to release that melatonin and therefore impacts our bodies' circadian rhythm by shifting it back.
+However, there are melatonin receptor agonists and melatonin supplements available that can be used to help establish a routine and get quality sleep.
+Additionally, caffeine, alcohol, nicotine, and medication with certain non-drowsy ingredients should be limited, especially near bedtime.

 Naps

 Napping can be an emergency measure used to help improve performance in the short term as well as supplement missing hours of sleep.
 Naps can have several purposes, most commonly to either prevent sleepiness or recover from sleepiness when working on a task.
-Naps should be 60 to 90 minutes for the greatest benefits but any longer may result in affecting a person’s circadian rhythm.
-After napping, a person can wake with “sleep inertia” where a person feels groggy or disoriented after waking.
+Naps should be 60 to 90 minutes for the greatest benefits but any longer may result in affecting a person's circadian rhythm.
+After napping, a person can wake with sleep inertia, where a person feels groggy or disoriented after waking.

 Naps have positive short term effects, especially in improving performance and attention.
-A study conducted at the University of California, Riverside showed that participants performed similarly on an exam after a 90 minute nap compared to a full eight hours of sleep.
-Similarly, NASA conducted a study involving its pilots, where even a minimal 30 to 40 minute nap improved pilot’s “performance by 34% and their alertness by 54%”.
-In another study done by Lau, Alger and Fishbein showed that students who took nap after studying were more likely to retain and recall what was learned.
+A study conducted at the University of California, Riverside showed that participants performed similarly on an exam after a 90-minute nap compared to a full eight hours of sleep.
+Similarly, NASA conducted a study involving its pilots, where even a minimal 30 to 40-minute nap improved pilot's "performance by 34% and their alertness by 54%".
+In another study done by Lau, Alger and Fishbein showed that students who took a nap after studying were more likely to retain and recall what was learned.
 Both longer and short naps aided in memory retention of material.